compose-spec/compose-spec/10-fragments.md

 In the example above, a `default-volume` anchor is created based on the `db-data` volume.
 It is later reused by the alias `*default-volume` to define the `metrics` volume.

-Anchor resolution must take place before [variables interpolation](12-interpolation.md), so variables can't be used to set anchors or aliases.
+Anchor resolution takes place before [variables interpolation](12-interpolation.md), so variables can't be used to set anchors or aliases.

 ### Example 2